Spring Boot with Lombok: Part 1

-For example, by adding a couple of annotations, you can get rid of code clutters, such as getters and setters methods, constructors, hashcode, equals, and toString methods, and so on.
+For example, by adding a couple of annotations, you can get rid of a lot of cerimonial code, such as getters and setters methods, constructors, hashcode, equals, and toString methods, and so on.

 - var and val